dotcomboom/AutoSite-Legacy/README.md

            [#content#] - The page's content.

 2. Add your pages to the "in" folder.
-      The FIRST TWO LINES are reserved for the title and description, respectively.
-Your page's structure will be something like this:
+      You can define the title and description of the page with the first two lines like so:
            <!-- Your title -->
            <!-- Your description -->
            <p>Everything under these two lines will replace [#content#] in template.html.</p>